xrrhythmsuk/xruk-player/assets/tunes/karla-shnikov.md

 **Musical background:** *(More info needed.)*

-**Sign:** One of Karla's actions was liberating the biggest rabbit farm in Russia.
+**Sign:** One of the character Karla’s actions was liberating the biggest rabbit farm in Russia.
 The sign depicts rabbit ears, an improvement on miming shooting yourself in the head.

 **History:** The tune was invented in London.
 The name was changed because some bands got in trouble for showing a gun, and other bands didn’t want to have a tune named after a weapon.
-The story of Karla Shnikov was made up by the working group thinking up a new name and sign for the tune and how people like Karla likely did exist since the historical contributions of women are often unrecorded.
+The story of Karla Shnikov was made up by the working group thinking up a new name and sign for the tune and how people like Karla likely did exist since the historical contributions of women often go unrecorded.

 ## Difficulty